-Not all protein is created equal.
-After accounting for land use, irrigation water, and greenhouse gas production, researchers at Yale found that raising beef requires 10 times more resources than poultry, dairy, eggs, or pork.
+After accounting for land use, irrigation water, and greenhouse gas production, researchers at Yale found that raising beef requires 10 times more resources than raising poultry, dairy, eggs, or pork.

 When selecting a pet food, skip recipes made from beef and opt for a more eco-friendly protein.
 While chicken is popular, a less traditional source is creating quite the “buzz” lately.

 “Products made out of edible insects are the latest innovation in terms of sustainable pet food,” says Ochoa.
-“They’re extremely nutritious, and have very low greenhouse emissions in the production – nearly 96% less than beef products.”
+“They’re extremely nutritious, and have very low greenhouse emissions in their production—nearly 96% less than beef products.”

-Studies have shown than 66% of consumers are willing to spend more for sustainable brands – and the pet food industry has taken note.
+Studies have shown that 66% of consumers are willing to spend more for sustainable brands, and the pet food industry has taken note.
 From low-carbon foods to bowls made from recycled plastic, there are a number of eco-conscious pet products available these days.